joewatt95/lambdacplus/README.md

         - `context.ml` is the module implementing the context/environment.
         The level of abstraction is controlled via the module signature found in `context.mli`.
-        This functions like a list of triples of triples of the form (var name string, type of var, binding)
+        Contexts function like a list of triples of triples of the form (var name string, type of var, binding)
         - `normalization.ml` currently contains the `shift` and `subst` functions for working with our AST using de bruijn indices.